G

 While some benefits are legally mandated in certain countries or states, employers voluntarily offer flexible benefit plans to attract and retain talent or provide a more comprehensive compensation package.

-What is the average cost of employee benefits?
+What is the average cost of benefits per employee?

-Here's a breakdown of the average cost of employee benefits according to the 2023 Bureau of Labor Statistics report:
+Here’s a current snapshot of the average employer costs in the U.S. as of March 2025, according to the Bureau of Labor Statistics:

 General overview